Food shortages in the UK – what’s missing from supermarket shelves and why?

 Salad crops

-The UK depends on Morocco and Spain for vegetables during the winter.
-However, because of heavy rain and floods, suppliers have been hit by ferry cancellations, which have affected lorry transport.
+The UK depends on Morocco and Spain for vegetables during the winter but, because of heavy rain and floods, suppliers have been hit by ferry cancellations, which have affected lorry transport.

-Supermarkets have also had shortages of broccoli and citrus fruits.
+Supermarkets have also been experiencing shortages of broccoli and citrus fruits.

 Eggs

-Given that the UK has been experiencing food shortages on and off for the past few months, supermarkets were forced to put a restriction on egg purchases late last year.
+Since the UK has been experiencing food shortages on and off for the past few months, supermarkets were forced to restrict egg purchases late last year.

 Higher fuel, feed, and fertiliser costs, as well as avian influenza outbreaks, have increased prices.
-The British Free Range Egg Producers Association says that the cost of feeding hens has risen by at least 50 per cent, while the price of fuel has increased by 30 per cent.
+The British Free Range Egg Producers Association says that the cost of feeding hens has gone up by at least 50 per cent, while the price of fuel has increased by 30 per cent.

 And, even though the price of eggs has increased by about 45p at supermarkets and other retailers, farmers are not benefitting from the increase.